-- 1. The five-year capital programme and its funding as detailed in Appendix A, with 2022/23 being a hard budget and 2023/24 to 2026/27 soft/indicative budgets. - 2.
-That the programme be reviewed, as is usual, if anticipated external or county council funding does not materialise. - 3.
-That the capital strategy (Appendix C) be approved,

-4. That Cabinet delegates to the Director of Corporate Services, in consultation with the Chief Executive, Leader and Cabinet Member for Resources, authority to make any amendments necessary as a consequence of the WG final settlement due on 1st March 2022.
+- 1. The five-year capital programme and its funding as detailed in Appendix A, with 2022/23 being a hard budget and 2023/24 to 2026/27 soft/indicative budgets be approved; - 2.
+The programme be reviewed, as is usual, if anticipated external or County Council funding does not materialise; - 3.
+The capital strategy, as detailed in Appendix C, be approved; - 4.
+Delegates authority to the Director of Corporate Services, in consultation with the Chief Executive, Leader and Cabinet Member for Resources, to make any adjustments necessary as a consequence of the WG final settlement due on 1st March 2022.